 At the very epicentre of KwaZulu-Natal – the ancestral kingdom of the Zulu nation – sits Fugitives’ Drift.
 A refuge for royals, a sanctuary for history and a site of natural heritage, this beautiful private game lodge offers insight into South Africa’s colonial chronicles and the culture of the brave and mighty Zulu.

 The dust settles on the single-track road leading up the ridge.
 Through the eddying billows, the elegant yet forlorn face of a young giraffe emerges.

-It’s then that the rest of the tower of giraffes – as is the collective for these beautiful creatures – bend into view.
+It’s then that the rest of the tower of giraffes bend into view.

-This is our welcome to Fugitives’ Drift Lodge – the homestead built by historian, storyteller and Zulu hero David Rattray.
-And it’s from here we are to learn of the biggest defeat in British colonial history… or as the Rattrays insist – the greatest Zulu victory.
+This is our welcome to Fugitives’ Drift Lodge – the homestead built by historian, storyteller and champion of Zulu culture David Rattray.
+And it’s from here we are to learn of the worst defeat in British colonial history… or as the Rattrays insist – the greatest Zulu victory.

 The Rattrays’ indelible link to the Zulu nation comes from Peter Rattray’s vision of a plot of rugged bushland in the 1960s.

 From 1989, his son, self-made historian, raconteur and national icon David Rattray and his wife Nicky realised the potential of the land’s location by developing the reserve to become the lodge it is today.

 Using his exceptional storytelling skills and knowledge of Zulu history gleaned from decades of talking to tribal elders and from his father’s teachings, David crafted tours of the important historical sites on and near his land.

 The Rattray family have transformed the once humble accommodations of Fugitives’ Drift into a luxurious lodge befitting the romance that resonates around Africa.